Joan Kaufman (baseball)

-Joan Kaufman (November 9, 1935 – December 30, 2018) was an American infielder who played in the All-American Girls Professional Baseball League.
+Joan Kaufman (November 9, 1935 – December 30, 2018) was an American infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5 ft 4 in and 120 lbs (1.63 m and 54 kg), Kaufman batted and threw right handed.
 She was dubbed "Jo" by her teammates.

 Born in Winnebago, Illinois, Joan Kaufman had a chance to join the All-American Girls Professional Baseball League in its last year of operations.
 According to her own words, it was a lifelong dream.

 Kaufman played on a girls' softball club at the age of 12.
 She showed her interest for baseball whenever she visited her grandmother, who lived close to the Rockford Peaches ballpark.
 She then began her desire to play baseball for the Peaches team when she grew up.
 In between, Joan played as a catcher for the Rockford Coeds when she was fifteen, mostly because the Coeds served as a Peaches farm team that utilized AAGPBL rules of play.

 In 1953, Kaufman tried out for the Peaches while she was still at Winnebago High School.
 By then the team was already having financial issues.
 As a result, the Peaches told her to return the next year.
 After school graduation, she did that and was used by them at second base and third base throughout the 1954 season.

 In a 43-game career, Kaufman posted a batting average of .134 (13-for-97) with a double and one stolen base, driving in five runs while scoring three times.

 As a fielder, she hauled in 49 putouts with 77 assists and turned 12 double plays, while committing 20 errors in 146 total chances for a combined .863 fielding average.